 Who is going to Sao Paulo to experience its crazy life?
 Well, if you’re one of those, Pinheiros and Vila Madalena are the right places for your stay in Sao Paulo, being the liveliest and most touristic areas in the city!

-With the best restaurants, bars, and crazy nightclubs, these two neighboring areas (just west of the Centro) offer guaranteed fun every day of the week, 24/7!
+With the best restaurants, bars, and crazy nightclubs, these two neighboring areas (located in the west zone of the Centro) offer guaranteed fun every day of the week, 24/7!
 But when I say fun, I mean all kinds of it: from nightlife to live music, to football matches, art, and shopping.

 Vila Madalena is a bohemian neighborhood due to its affordable rents and the proximity to the University of São Paulo, the area has attracted artists and students since the late 1970s.
 In Vila Madalena you’ll find vibrant street art, funky bars, charming cafés, and restaurants, as well as unique shops and cool art galleries!